kszenes/PorousConvection.jl/README.md

 - Darcy's law: assumes a linear dependence between the mass flux and the pressure gradient.
 - Boussinesq approximation which models buoyancy by neglecting all contributions of density differences that are not weighted by the gravitational term $g$.
 This ends up being a good approximation as the terms containing $g$ are dominant.

-The last 3 equations respectively represent the incompressibility of the fluid, the heat flux (modeled using Fourier's law) and the energy balance.
+The 3 other equations respectively represent the incompressibility of the fluid, the heat flux (modeled using Fourier's law) and the energy balance.

 ### Numerical Methods